addam/ghost-tileset/README.md

 Create a new root node.
 This new node has the original root as its only child and its geometric error is set as specified by the parameter.
+Sometimes, Cesium appears not to load aggregate tilesets correctly without this filter.

 ## quickTree:(compressLevels)